HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/2023-01-10-ggsci-Colour-Palettes.md

 # Lancet (Lancet journals)

-The Lancet palette is inspired by the plots in Lancet journals (柳叶刀期刊), such as Lancet Oncology (柳叶刀肿瘤学):
+The Lancet palette is inspired by the plots in *Lancet journals*, such as *Lancet Oncology*:

 ```R
 library("ggsci")